bcgsc/pori/README.md

 bash docs/build_external.sh
 ```

-And finally serve the docuemntation for viewing locally with
+And finally serve the documentation for viewing locally with

 ```bash
 mkdocs serve